Damir94/multi-cluster-deployment-with-argocd/README.md

 After gaining access to the ArgoCD user interface, you’ll notice the default cluster listed under Settings → Clusters.

 To add additional clusters, use the ArgoCD command-line interface (CLI).
-Follow the documentation at : https://argo-cd.readthedocs.io/en/stable/cli_installation/ for instructions on installing the ArgoCD CLI.
+ - Follow the documentation at: https://argo-cd.readthedocs.io/en/stable/cli_installation/ for instructions on installing the ArgoCD CLI.
-The documentation provides comprehensive information on the installation process.
+ - The documentation provides comprehensive information on the installation process.

 ### To access ArgoCD through the command line:
 - Authenticate using the following command: